Florida law requires us to send support payments electronically. You can choose to receive your child support payments by:

 Cards cannot be forwarded.
 If your mailing address has changed since your card was issued, contact us to update your address information, or update your case information online with Child Support eServices

-Some ways to use your card and avoid fees:
+Ways to use your card and avoid fees:

-Some ways to use your card that have fees:
+Ways to use your card that have fees:

 |In addition to the $0.95 withdrawal fee, some ATMs apply an extra fee.
 Read ATM messages carefully.
 You may cancel the transaction to avoid the fee.|